Search Results

 - The Berggruen Index finds that only 23% of countries were found to have capacity to implement political priorities effectively.

-- The World Justice Project reports that, since 2012, corruption is largely absent in only about 32% of countries.
-This suggests that few countries would have the institutional capacity to implement policies to achieve forest goals even if economic transitions and forest protection are political priorities.
+- The World Justice Project reports that, in 2024, corruption was largely absent in only about 32% of countries.
+This number has remained relatively steady since 2012, with a high of 36% in 2016 and a low of 29% in 2014.
+This suggests that few countries would have the institutional capacity to implement policies to achieve forest goals even if sustainable economic transitions and forest protection were deemed political priorities.

 To address deforestation, it’s essential to understand how much forest loss is driven by illegal activities because the tools to tackle illegal deforestation are different than those needed to combat deforestation in general.
 This indicator quantifies the extent to which agricultural commodities are grown on illegally cleared lands.